“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” – First Article of Faith

 A few years before Joseph Smith Jr.’s death in 1844, the Mormon concept of God evolved again.
 Officially, God the Father, God the Son, and God the Spirit were now at least three personages; the Father and Son with physical bodies, and the Holy Ghost as a Spirit.

 Unofficially, we later learned from Brigham Young that Joseph may have added the idea that the Holy Spirit was in fact Adam/Michael the archangel, and from others that God the Father was married, and the Queen of Heaven is his wife; also a Goddess in her own right.
 These secret teachings are still whispered of by members of the Latter-day Saint branch of Mormonism, though official denied or in question.
 Some of these teachings are official doctrines of LDS offshoots.
+These teachings also more fully accept the 10 circles of the Tree of Life, still not seeing the Tree in its fullness, but looking up from the ground at the circles within its branches.

 “And Elohim said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So Elohim created mankind in his own image, in the image of Elohim were they created; male and female.” – Moses (Genesis 1: 26-27)